-The African Field Epidemiology Network (AFENET) is a non-profit networking and service alliance of Field Epidemiology (and Laboratory) Training Programs (FELTPs), and other applied epidemiology training programs in Africa.
-Established in 2005, AFENET’s footprint has exponentially increased from the founding four member countries to operations in over 31 countries in Sub-Saharan Africa, including Djibouti and Somalia, in the Eastern Mediterranean region of the World Health Organization.
+The African Field Epidemiology Network (AFENET) is a non-profit networking and service alliance of Field Epidemiology and Laboratory Training Programs (FE(L)TPs), and other applied epidemiology training programs in Africa.
+Established in 2005, AFENET’s footprint has exponentially increased from the founding four member countries to operations in over 33 countries in Sub-Saharan Africa, including Djibouti and Somalia, in the Eastern Mediterranean region of the World Health Organization.
 Additionally, the organization has a presence in six countries in the Caribbean including the Dominican Republic, Trinidad and Tobago, Suriname, Saint Lucia, Grenada, and Jamaica.
-We are dedicated to supporting ministries of health in Africa to build strong, effective, sustainable programs and capacity to improve public health systems on the African continent.
+We are dedicated to supporting ministries of health in Africa to build strong, effective, sustainable programs and the capacity to improve public health systems on the continent.

-The network’s goal is to strengthen field epidemiology and public health laboratory capacity to contribute effectively to addressing epidemics and other major public health problems in Africa.
+To strengthen field epidemiology and public health laboratory capacity and effectively contribute to addressing epidemics and other major public health problems in Africa.

 - Developing Field Epidemiology Capacity in Africa